amokk/leech/README.rst

-leech will download RSS-feeds specified in ``/etc/leech/foods``, transform them with xsltproc to text, match against expressions in ``/etc/leech/downloads``, and will run wget to download matched files to ``/mnt/downloads/schedule``.
+leech will download RSS-feeds specified in ``/etc/leech/foods``, transform them with xsltproc to text, match against expressions in ``/etc/leech/downloads``, and will run cURL to download matched files to ``/mnt/downloads/schedule``.

 DOWNLOADS_DIR might be omitted to download files to current directory.